trailofbits/algo/README.md

 ## Adding or Removing Users

-If you chose to save the CA certificate during the deploy process, then Algo's own scripts can easily add and remove users from the VPN server.
+_If you chose to save the CA key during the deploy process,_ then Algo's own scripts can easily add and remove users from the VPN server.

 1. Update the `users` list in your `config.cfg`
 2. Open a terminal, `cd` to the algo directory, and activate the virtual environment with `source env/bin/activate`